hendstephen/zmk-config/README.md

 - Homerow mods using [urob's timeless homerow mod config](https://github.com/urob/zmk-config?tab=readme-ov-file#timeless-homerow-mods)
 - Symbol layer based on [gertreuer's symbol layer](https://github.com/getreuer/qmk-keymap?tab=readme-ov-file#my-keymap)
 - Commonly used symbols in combos on the base layer
   - _These symbols are specific to my development workflow (C#/.NET, React, Typescript).
 While the symbol layer design is good, I found that switching back and forth to this layer while coding was awkward for me.
-Having my most used symbols on the base layer is much smoother, and I've tuned the combo timing so that misfires are not an issue._
+Having my most used symbols on the base layer is much smoother, and I've tuned the combo timing so that misfires are not an issue.
+(For reference, I get few misfires at my casual typing speed of around ~100 wpm)._
   - _I've also struggled with some thumb pain/fatigue, so reducing thumb use as much as possible in favor of combos helps to minimize this._
 - Numpad on the nav layer for vim line motions (e.g. `15↑` to jump up 15 lines)
 - More intuitive [mod morphs](#mod-morphs)